y-doctor/KOLF2.1J_Perturbation_Cell_Atlas/README.md

 # KOLF Perturbation Atlas

 Computational framework for analyzing single-cell CRISPR perturbation sequencing data from the KOLF2.1J Perturbation Cell Atlas.
 This project contains the custom scripts used for quality control, preprocessing, differential expression analysis, and downstream analysis of perturbation effects.
-See methods section and SI fig 2 for full explanation of methods used.
+See methods section and Extended Data Fig 2 for full explanation of methods used.

 ## Overview